 Students who have not attended a class within the first six days of the term will be reported by the faculty to the Registrar on the last day to Add/Drop period.
 The Registrar will drop these students from classes they never attended.
 There is no record of dropped courses on transcripts.
 Exceptions may be granted to students who are unavoidably absent as defined by the excused absence section of this policy.

-If a student does not participate in any academic activity for any 14 consecutive calendar days while school is in session, after the add/drop period, the faculty will notify student’s advisor, Registrar (email@example.com) and the Center for Student Success (firstname.lastname@example.org).
+If a student does not participate in any academic activity for any 14 consecutive calendar days while school is in session, after the add/drop period.
+The faculty will notify the student’s advisor, Registrar (email@example.com) and the Center for Student Success (firstname.lastname@example.org) via an Excessive Absence form, within two business days after the 14 consecutive calendar days of no academic activity while school is in session after the add/drop period ends.
 The notification will include the date of student’s last academic activity (such as in-person class attendance, submission of an assignment or a test, email discussion of an academic topic, etc.).
 This action will result in the withdrawal of the student from the class with grade of W (prior to 60% day of term) or F (after 60% day).
 Student may be subject to financial aid re-payment, based on the date of the last academic activity.

 On the last day to withdraw from classes (60% day of the term), faculty will submit to the Registrar a report with names of all students who stopped being academically active in the class, as defined above, who will be Withdrawn with a W grade.

-The following are considered excused absences, by the Senior Vice President of Academic Affairs, who is the authority on academic policy:
+The following are considered excused absences, by the Provost, who is the authority on academic policy:

 - Documented debilitating illness